slamora/brackets-wiki/Brackets-Extensions.md

 ## Installing Extensions ##

-As of Sprint 22, Brackets has the ability to install extensions when presented with a URL.
-Select _File > Install Extension..._ to install one of the extensions below.
-(Hint: you can just right click on one of the links, copy the URL and then paste it into the Install Extension dialog in Brackets.)
+As of Sprint 22, you can install an extension directly within the Brackets UI: just Select _File > Install Extension_ and provide a URL.
+(To install most of the extensions below, just right click its link, copy the URL and then paste into the Install Extension dialog.)

 Extensions will start up right away after they're installed.

 ## Updating and Removing Extensions ##

-Note that Brackets does not currently have the ability to *update* or *remove* extensions.
-You can use the _Help > Show Extensions Folder_ command to see the old extension folders on disk and delete them.
-You will need to restart Brackets for the old extensions to be fully removed.
+Removing an extension or updating it to a new version is still a little more manual.
+Select _Help > Show Extensions Folder_ and delete the extension folder in question.
+Restart Brackets to fully remove the extension.
+Then you can install a newer copy using the steps above.

 ## Extensions List ##

 Here's a list of extensions that people have built.

-If you've written an extension (even just as an experiment), please feel free to edit this page directly and add it (with some indication of what state it's in), and post to the [brackets-dev Google Group](http://groups.google.com/group/brackets-dev) to let the community know about it.
+If you've written an extension &ndash; even just as an experiment &ndash; please feel free to edit this page directly and add it (with some indication of what state it's in), and post to the [brackets-dev Google Group](http://groups.google.com/group/brackets-dev) to let the community know about it.

 Also be sure to use the [Brackets Shortcuts](https://github.com/adobe/brackets/wiki/Brackets-Shortcuts) page to see which shortcuts are available and also to add the shortcuts that you have used.
 Thanks!